AlmaLinux/container-images/README.md

 - `micro`
 - `minimal` (the image is also available via the Docker *Official Library*)

+Additionally, there is another container image type:
+- `toolbox`

 ### Supported platforms/architectures

 **Build, Test and Push** workflow builds container images of the following platforms simultaneously with `docker buildx`.
 They result in the following machine hardware names (`uname -m`):